Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat.md

 ~~~

 ## Looking at input variables
 It would also be good to look at the distribution of input variables that go into the BDT, but as a default only the BDT plots are output.
 Firstly one needs to add the kinematic variables you want to the related inputConfig file and Split the histograms.
+Check the main int note (p35) for details
 The list of a set of kinematic variables for
-0L| MET,pTB1,pTB2,mBB,dRBB,dPhiVBB,dPhiLBmin,pTJ3,mBBJ,mLL,mBBJ3,dEtaBB,METSig
+0L| MET,pTB1,pTB2,mBB,dRBB,dPhiVBB,pTJ3,mBBJ,mBBJ3,dEtaBB,METSig,MEff,MEff3
 1L| pTV,MET,pTB1,pTB2,mBB,dRBB,dPhiVBB,dPhiLBmin,pTJ3,mBBJ,mTW,Mtop,dYWH
 2L| pTV,MET,pTB1,pTB2,mBB,dRBB,dPhiVBB,pTJ3,dEtaVBB,mLL,mBBJ3,dEtaBB